alchemynt/exam_key_parser/README.txt

 05/20
     -- update explanation parsing
-    ** works in general, need to test each input for special cases because not all of them are created equally / flawlessly
+    ** works in general, need to test each input for special cases because not all of them are created equally / flawlessly -- add cat_json.py to concatentate all jsons in the json directory -- store PDFs in pdf directory